Advantages, Challenges, and Program Updates

 That said, it’s safe to say that customers do purchase products marketed as sustainable.
 And businesses that will flourish are those who welcome these changes and are eager to make the switch.

-Challenges Of Climate Pledge Application
+Climate Pledge Application Process

 While Amazon’s green initiative holds promise for reaching a new type of customer, it has failed to leave a mark on sellers after the initial release.
 One reason is the complicated application process.
 For instance, there’s no form for applicants to fill out to receive a Climate Pledge Friendly badge directly from the certifier.